MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-sql-server-reporting.md

     ![Screenshot showing Database usage forecast.](./media/sql-server-management-pack/database-files-space-usage-forecast.png)

-1. Using the **Add Group** option in the parameters, add a group of DB Engine objects, a default option is "MSSQL on Windows: DB Engine Group".
-If adding an individual object, use the **Add Object** option and ensure to select the **DB Engine** object for the SQL Instance you want a forecast report for.
+1. Using the **Add Group** option in the parameters, add a group of DB Engine objects.
+A default option is "MSSQL on Windows: DB Engine Group".
+If you want to add an individual object, use the **Add Object** option.
+Make sure you select the **DB Engine** object for the SQL Instance you want a forecast report for.

     ![Screenshot showing Adding objects and groups.](./media/sql-server-management-pack/adding-objects-and-groups.png)